rahulgudu/React-Native-Real-Estate-App/README.md

-# Profile Screen
+# Home Screen Ui

-In this commit/segment we have the profile screen ui (static data)
+In this commit/segment we have created the home screen ui (static data)